-The scenic Highway 395 makes for one of the best road trips you could take in this part of California.
+The scenic Highway 395 makes for one of the best road trips you could take in SoCal.
 Afterall, who wouldn’t want to drive across diverse landscapes and endless natural beauty, with two of the area’s most spectacular National Parks just a small detour away?
 Check out our road trip guide from Los Angeles to Lake Tahoe along Highway 395.

 Don’t forget to check out our guide to renting a car in California before setting off.

-Without further ado, let’s dive into this Los Angeles to Lake Tahoe road trip itinerary!
+Without further ado, let’s dive into this LA to Lake Tahoe road trip guide!

-This road trip begins in the legendary City of Angels.
-It’s hard to think of a better place to begin a Highway 395 road trip!
+This Highway 395 road trip begins in the legendary City of Angels.

 For your maximum convenience, Rentalmoose recommends picking up your rental car directly from LAX.
 Note that airport pickup is usually subject to an extra fee added on top of your rental bill.
 If you want to avoid a premium location surcharge, it’s best to pick up your rental car somewhere in the city.